Hanavesi/untitled-bus-game/README.md

 <!-- This is an example of how you may give instructions on setting up your project locally. -->
 To get a local copy up and running follow these simple example steps.

+We recommend using a Chromium-based browser for optimal performance when trying out the game.

 ### Prerequisites

 * npm